 The majority of computer-users know coding is what programmers do to create apps, but few understand much beyond that.
 The lack of comprehension creates misconceptions about how programming works, who programmers are, and what tools for coding are, such as Python and Scratch.
 Let’s dispel common myths versus facts about coding!

-For example, Python is a programming language for Rapid Application Development that is popular due to its syntax being easy to learn and its dynamic typing/binding making it simple for writing the script of new programs or functioning as a glue language to combine existing components of programs.
-Python reduces the cost of program maintenance with its fast edit-test-debug cycle and its free interpreter and library (The library can be found in source and binary form.) being available for all platforms, meaning everyone has the access – and therefore the ability – to learn it.
-Once people master a programming language, it can serve them for a lifetime.
+Fact: Coding languages are the tools needed to be able to program.
+Students learn easy languages at no or low cost online in a short time frame.
+For example, Python is a programming language for Rapid Application Development that is popular for its simple syntax is simple.
+Its dynamic typing/binding allow writing new programs and combining components of existing software.
+Python reduces the cost of program maintenance with a fast edit-test-debug cycle and free interpreter/library available for all platforms.
+(The library can be found in source and binary form.)
+Everyone has the access – and therefore the ability – to learn Python.
+Once people master a programming language, it serves them for a lifetime!
 Python is over 25 years-old and C code is almost 50 years-old.

 #2 Myth: Coding demands special math skills and qualifications.

 Fact: The “skills” needed for coding are originality, problem-solving, and perseverance.
 Math wizardry is not essential.
 In fact, scholars with abilities and qualifications in mathematics do not necessarily enjoy an advantage in the field.
 Some types of coding implement mathematics while others utilize none.
 What all types of coding use is creativity to make ideas come to life.
 Programmers employ problem-solving to disentangle the puzzles of bugs in applications.
 People working in this field have tenacity to keep moving through the bugs and errors until software run smoothly.
 Anyone with those aptitudes can code.

 #3 Myth: Coding is for teams of young men.